 Introduction to Linear Algebra With Applications in Statistics, part 1

 This is a first course in linear algebra, aimed at students with diverse backgrounds.
 It covers the content of a standard textbook: linear systems, vectors and matrices, dimensions and bases of vector spaces, eigenvalues and eigenvectors, singular value decomposition.
-It is also dedicated to explain applications of these linear algebra concepts in classic analysis methods as well as state-of-the-art statistical inference and machine learning approaches -- in this applications portion of the course we will strive to tailor the content to the interests and research needs of the students.
+It is also dedicated to explaining applications of these linear algebra concepts in classic analysis methods as well as state-of-the-art statistical inference and machine learning approaches.
+In the application portion of the course we will strive to tailor the content to the interests and research needs of the students.

 This is the first part of a two-part course.
 Registration is required separately for each part of the course.